nus-cs2103-AY2425S1/ip/docs/README.md

 Viewing Help: help
 Shows a message explaining how to access the help page.

+# Listing all tasks: `list`

+Shows list of all tasks in the system

-Format: help
+Format: `list`

-Adding a Task: add
+# Adding a ToDo: `todo`

-Adds a task to the task list.
+Adds a ToDo to the task list, which is a task with a description.

-Format: add TASK_DESCRIPTION INDEX

-TASK_DESCRIPTION: The description of the task.
-INDEX: The number of tasks after addition.
+Format: `todo TASK_DESCRIPTION`

 Examples:

-add Finish report 3
-add Call mom 1
+- `todo eat some cake`
+- `todo buy some ice cream`

+# Adding a Deadline: `deadline`

+Adds a deadline to the task list, which is an task with a description and deadline date.

+Format: `deadline TASK_DESCRIPTION /by DEADLINE_DATE`

+- All parameters must be filled in order or else invalid argument error will be shown
+- `DEADLINE_DATE` must be in the form YYYY-MM-DD

+# Adding an Event: `event`

+Adds an Event to the task list, which is an task with a description, start date and end date.

+Format: `event TASK_DESCRIPTION /from START_DATE /to END_DATE`

+- All parameters must be filled in order or else invalid argument error will be shown
+- `START_DATE` and `END_DATE` must be in the form YYYY-MM-DD

-Deleting a Task: delete
+# Deleting a Task: `delete`

-Deletes a task from the task list.
+Deletes a task from the task list based on list index

 Format: delete INDEX

-INDEX: The index of the task to delete.
+- `INDEX` is the index of the task to delete.
 Must be a positive integer (e.g., 1, 2, 3, …​).
+- If `INDEX` does not exist within range of task list, error will be shown.

 Example:

-delete 2
-Listing All Tasks: list
-Displays a list of all tasks in the task list.

-Format: list
+- `delete 2`

-Marking a Task as Done: mark
+# Marking a Task as Done: `mark`

 Marks a task as completed.

 Format: mark TASK_DESCRIPTION